-that Japan can remain "globally competitive."266 Thus, the Minji Soshöhö contains provisions for maintaining the confidentiality of documents.267 Lawyers may refuse court orders requiring the disclosure of client information or other confidential information in the lawyer's possession.
-However, if the client waives the confidentiality, the lawyer may no longer assert the refusal right.268 The lawyer may still refuse to testify regarding such matters.
+Japan can remain "globally competitive."
+Thus, the Minji Soshōhō contains provisions for maintaining the confidentiality of documents.
+Lawyers may refuse court orders requiring the disclosure of client information or other confidential information in the lawyer's possession.
+However, if the client waives the confidentiality, the lawyer may no longer assert the refusal right.
 These rights extend to criminal investigations but not investigations by the antitrust authority, which are considered administrative procedures by the Japanese government.

-In the intellectual property context, protective orders are authorized by legislation translated literally as "Confidentiality Preservation Order under Patent Act."269 However, "protective orders have been granted by courts in a very limited number of instances," likely because of the associated "threat of severe criminal penalties" for violating such orders.270 Parties more commonly enter into "voluntary nondisclosure agreements."271
+In the intellectual property context, protective orders are authorized by legislation translated literally as "Confidentiality Preservation Order under Patent Act."
+However, "protective orders have been granted by courts in a very limited number of instances," likely because of the associated "threat of severe criminal penalties" for violating such orders.
+Parties more commonly enter into "voluntary nondisclosure agreements."
+272